Meghan Trainor, Ally Brooke and More Singers Reveal the Christmas Music They Can't Stop Listening to - E! Online

 Starting Tuesday, Nov.
 17, T.J.
 Maxx, Marshalls and HomeGoods will embark on a mission to help shoppers find joy in the magic of the season through a new campaign titled #CarolForaCause.

-Musicians including Meghan Trainor, Sofia Reyes and Brett Eldredge will #CarolForaCause and invite consumers to sing a favorite carol acapella, play music and dance or lip sync over a classic holiday track.
+Musicians including Meghan Trainor, Sofia Reyes and Brett Eldredge will participate and invite consumers to sing a favorite carol on Instagram Reels with the hashtag #CarolForACause.
 Those who do will help raise funds for Feeding America.

 So what will be your song of choice during the winter months?
 Some singers have a few suggestions.